October 21, 2017

 Preparing for fireworks season

-If you think your pet is going to stress out with the whizzes, pops and bangs of the firework season, Michael Gordon has the following suggestions to help you create an atmosphere of calm for your bunny.
+If you think your pet is going to stress out with the whizzes, pops and bangs of the firework season, Adam Maxton has the following suggestions to help you create an atmosphere of calm for your bunny.
 Start by providing your rabbit with plenty of extra bedding so they can burrow in it if they are scared.
 Ideally, you should bring their hutch indoors where you can keep windows and curtains closed to muffle the noise, but a garage or shed will make a good alternative.

 If bringing your pet inside is not an option, try turning their hutch to face a wall or fence instead of the garden.
 This will help to stifle the sound and prevent them from seeing the flashes of light.
 Covering the hutch with thick blankets will help to further block out the sound.